Stephen Schiff

 Stephen Schiff is an American screenwriter, producer, and journalist.
 He is best known for his work at The New Yorker and Vanity Fair, his screenplays for Lolita, True Crime, and Wall Street: Money Never Sleeps, and his work as a writer and producer on the FX television series The Americans.

 Early life

-Schiff grew up in Littleton, Colorado.
+Stephen Schiff was born in Detroit around 1954, and he grew up in Littleton, Colorado.
 He graduated from Wesleyan University.

 Career

 Schiff began his writing career at The Boston Phoenix, where he became the chief film critic and film editor (succeeding David Denby), and hired and trained such critics as Owen Gleiberman and David Edelstein.

 In 1983, he was a finalist for the Pulitzer Prize in Criticism.
 Later that year, he was named Critic-at-Large of Vanity Fair, a post he held until 1992, when he became a staff writer at The New Yorker, specializing in cultural profiles, many of which appeared under his rubric, "Cultural Pursuits."
 His subjects included Steven Spielberg, V. S. Naipaul, Stephen Sondheim, Oliver Stone, Muriel Spark, and Edward Gorey.

 From 1987 until 1996, Schiff was also the Film Critic of National Public Radio's Fresh Air.
 He served three terms as chairman of the National Society of Film Critics, and spent two seasons as a Correspondent on CBS-TV's prime-time newsmagazine West 57th, whose other Correspondents included Steve Kroft and Meredith Vieira.

 In 1995, Schiff was asked to write a screenplay adaptation of Vladimir Nabokov's novel Lolita, by the prospective film's then-producer, Richard Zanuck.
 It was Schiff's first screenplay, and the controversial film that was made from it, directed by Adrian Lyne, was released in 1998.
 In her New York Times review, critic Caryn James called "Stephen Schiff's discerning, faithful screenplay [...] sensitive to Nabokov's wit as well as his lyricism."

 Schiff became a full-time screenwriter, leaving The New Yorker in 2003.
 His subsequent films include The Deep End of the Ocean (1999), starring Michelle Pfeiffer; True Crime (1999), directed by and starring Clint Eastwood; Wall Street: Money Never Sleeps (2010), Oliver Stone's sequel to the 1987 film Wall Street; and American Assassin (2017).

 In 2013, Schiff became a writer and Consulting Producer of the FX television series The Americans, starring Keri Russell and Matthew Rhys.
 He continued with the show for the rest of its six-season run, rising to the position of writer/Executive Producer for its last two seasons.